-The latest travel alerts and warnings for Japan from the team at World Nomads.
+The latest travel alerts and warnings for Japan.
 What's happening and are you covered for it?
-Read on.

 Is Japan safe for LGBTQI travellers?
 What you need to know about local culture, safety and where to find local, queer-friendly locations.